suryavanshi/fastkernels/README.md

 notebook.
 The notebook defaults to cloning the main repository, but you can set `FASTKERNELS_REPO` or `FASTKERNELS_BRANCH` in the first setup cell when testing a fork or branch.

+## Lambda GPU Instance

+For a persistent SSH workflow on Lambda Cloud, see [`docs/LAMBDA.md`](docs/LAMBDA.md).
+The runbook covers launching an instance, syncing a local checkout, installing CUDA-compatible PyTorch/Triton wheels, running the test suite, running the kernel microbenchmarks, and terminating the instance to stop billing.